HOW TO SEAL YOUR ARREST RECORDS IN LOS ANGELES

 In California, innocent people wrongfully arrested have a unique opportunity

-to have their arrest records sealed and destroyed by
+to have their arrest records sealed and destroyed by filing a

 Petition for Factual Innocence, under California Penal Code section 851.8.
 This petition must be filed